Egtved Girl: Burial

 The barrow was excavated in 1921, and a coffin was found in an east-west alignment.
 It was sealed and transported to the National Museum of Denmark in Copenhagen, where it was opened, revealing the Egtved Girl.

 In the coffin, the girl was wrapped in an ox hide.
-She wore a loose bodice with sleeves reaching the elbow.
+She wore a loose, short tunic with sleeves reaching the elbow.
 She had a bare waist and wore a short string skirt.
 She had bronze bracelets, and a woollen belt with a large disc decorated with spirals and a spike.
 At her feet were the cremated remains of a child aged 5 to 6.
-By her head there was a small birch bark box that contained an awl, bronze pins, and a hair net.
+By her head, there was a small birch bark box that contained an awl, bronze pins, and a hair net.